Vaishnav-Sabari-Girish/ComChan/paper.md

 # Summary

 Debugging, data acquisition and system validation through serial interfaces is key in low-level hardware and microcontroller development.
 Whether monitoring sensor output, sending commands or observing device responses in real time, developers rely on serial terminals to see what’s going on.
 Despite their importance, many existing tools are limited in flexibility, interactivity or ease of use in a workflow. `ComChan` fills those gaps by providing a fast, responsive and portable command-line interface for performance and usability.
 Written in Rust, it’s minimalistic but has all you need for practical use: live input/output monitoring, custom output formatting and logging.
-As embedded development workflows get more complex and time sensitive, tools like `ComChan` are the foundation for efficient and reliable communication with hardware systems.
+As embedded development workflows get more complex and time sensitive, tools like `ComChan` are the foundation for efficient and reliable communication with hardware systems [@ratatui] [@clap].

 # Statement of need